garden-io/garden/docs/reference/module-types/container.md

     #
     # Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
     #
-    # The health checks are disabled for the services running in local mode.
+    # The health checks are disabled for services running in local mode.
     #
     # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
     localMode: